433 Eros

-The asteroid was discovered by German astronomer C.G.
-Witt at the Berlin Observatory on 13 August 1898 in an eccentric orbit between Mars and Earth.
+The asteroid was discovered by German astronomer C. G. Witt at the Berlin Observatory on 13 August 1898 in an eccentric orbit between Mars and Earth.
 It was later named after Eros, a god from Greek mythology, the son of Aphrodite.
 He is identified with the planet Venus.

 History

 Discovery

-Eros was discovered on 13 August 1898 by C.G.
-Witt at Berlin Urania Observatory and A. Charlois at Nice Observatory.
+Eros was discovered on 13 August 1898 by Carl Gustav Witt at Berlin Urania Observatory and Auguste Charlois at Nice Observatory and temporarily labeled D.Q.
 Witt was taking a two-hour exposure of beta Aquarii to secure astrometric positions of asteroid 185 Eunike.